mrpaulphan/idm232/docs/assignments/beta.md

 Create a PHP based version of your final project pages.
 The functioning prototype:

-- must be responsive (small to large)
+- Must be responsive (small to large)
-- must PHP as the primary scripting language
+- Must PHP as the primary scripting language
-- must include data driven from a MySQL database
+- Must include data driven from a MySQL database
 - Admin Pages
   - Recipe Listing Page
   - Create Recipe functionality/screen